Welcome to Year 1 - Mrs Timmis, Mrs Brocklehurst and Miss Culverhouse

 In addition to their Book Bag Book children will be brining home a Bingo Book.
 Please see below for more information.

 Finally, children will have a non-fiction book which they can choose from our class library.
 These books are sent home with a view for you to enjoy them together.
 It is not expected that your child will be able to read these books independently.

 Children should read at least 3 times per week and this should be recorded in their reading diary.
 Each reading activity from the Book Bag Books counts as a read alongside any other reading experiences e.g. sharing a Bingo Book.
 The name of the book title and a signature is all that is required when recording your child's reading.

 SWAY on Sound Blending Book Bag Books coming soon...

-In addition to regular home reading, your child will receive a homework grid for each half term in the YELLOW homework book.
+In addition to regular home reading, your child will receive a homework grid for each half term in their homework book.
 The tasks on this grid will cover a broad range of curriculum areas including English, Maths, Science, Art/DT, French, ICT and Music activities.

 Children can choose as many tasks as they wish to complete from the grid (completely their own choice).
 They can record tasks it whatever way they wish, e.g. photos, collages, drawings, models.
 Parents are free to add a note to each piece to explain what the children have done if needed.